 Is it getting a consultant in, training the in-house team or hiring a new specialist to ensure your app stays on top form?
 Does it mean cutting out wheat, taking a probiotic supplement or trying reiki?

-This is where you start to explore each solution in depth, giving more facts such as advantages and disadvantages of each.
+This is where you start to explore each solution in depth, giving more facts such as advantages and disadvantages of each, and some idea of how to begin making the right choice.

 Again, it’s really important to be honest rather than try to skew the reader towards your own offering.
 That only leads to unhappy clients and customers.
 If you’re a poor fit for each other, it’s best get them out of the funnel now so you can concentrate on the better fits.